Serving the public good

 Strong language capabilities, customized services

 Of particular importance in Hong Kong, SAS Text Miner has strong language capabilities – supporting English and traditional and simplified Chinese – and can perform automated spelling correction.
-The solution is also aided by the SAS capability of developing customised lists of synonyms such as the full and short forms of different government departments and to parse Chinese text for similar or identical terms whose meanings and connotations change, often dramatically, depending on the context in which they are used.
+The solution is also aided by the SAS capability of developing customized lists of synonyms such as the full and short forms of different government departments and to parse Chinese text for similar or identical terms whose meanings and connotations change, often dramatically, depending on the context in which they are used.

 "Also, throughout this four-month project, SAS has proved to be our trusted partner," said Yuk.
 "We are satisfied with the comprehensive support provided by the SAS Hong Kong team."